yeon-lab/STEDR/README.md

 * `alpha`: weights to control the CI loss.
 * `metrics`: metrics to print out.
 It is a list format.
 Functions for all metrics should be included in 'model/metric.py'.
 * `early_stop`: the number of epochs for early stopping
 * `monitor`: the criterion for early stopping.
-The first word is 'min' or 'max', the second one is metric
+The first word is 'min' or 'max', and the second one is metric

 _* Experiments were conducted using a computing cluster consisting of 42 nodes, each equipped with dual Intel Xeon 8268 processors, 384GB RAM, and dual NVIDIA Volta V100 GPUs with 32GB memory._